Go on to Part Five

 Jan.
 21 Quebec City, Quebec Centre Municipal des Congress

 Sloche, a Quebec area prog/jazz fusion band, was the opening act at this sold-out gig.
 Before the show, some trouble occurred among the overly eager crowd waiting to enter the venue.
 Some fans tried to force their way in and, in the process, some metal fences fell on the crowd.
 As people surged forward, a few fell to the ground and were in danger of being trampled.
 Fortunately, there were no reports of serious injuries.
+During the show, Le Soleil reported that the sound system “left something to be desired.”
 After the show, the band attended an afterparty where John admits to having had way too much to drink.
 A young couple offered him a ride back to his hotel but along the way, the couple got into a heated argument and let John out of the car, instructing him to walk the rest of the way.
 It was 3:00 A.M. and freezing cold so John, being under the weather, had a difficult time trudging through the snow and ice.
 Things could’ve ended very badly but, fortunately, a cab pulled up nearby and he was saved.
-At one point, a second Quebec City show was added for the following night, but the band ended up playing in Buffalo instead on Jan.
+At one point, a second Quebec City show was added for the following night, but issues with the band’s American booking agency prevented it.
+Instead, they ended up playing in Buffalo on Jan.
 22.

 Quebec City ad and ticket Jan.
 21, 1975